NishatTasnim01/MiniGPT-Text-Generation/README.md

 # 🧠 MiniGPT-Text-Generation

 A lightweight implementation of a GPT-style Transformer model built from scratch using PyTorch.
 This project demonstrates how to train a mini language model capable of generating coherent text sequences based on input prompts.
-The model uses a custom-built transformer encoder and is trained on plain text files such as *Harry Potter*.
+The model uses a custom-built transformer encoder and is trained on plain text files.

 ## 🚀 Features